-Flagler Beach Fireworks and Parade Schedule on July 4
+Flagler Beach Fireworks Schedule for July 4, Palm Coast on July 5 in Town Center

-Independence Day fireworks in Flagler Beach this year–2012– will be held on Wednesday, July 4, at 9 p.m., off the Flagler Beach Pier, as always.
+Independence Day fireworks in Flagler Beach this year–2013– will be held on Thursday, July 4, at 9 p.m., off the Flagler Beach Pier, as always.
 Flagler Beach’s Holiday Parade will begin at 10 a.m.
 The parade is sponsored by the Flagler Beach Rotary.

-And this year Palm Coast will again have its own Independence Day fireworks show at Town Center’s Central Park.
-That one will take place on Tuesday, July 3rd, at 9:30 p.m.
-It will be preceded by a five-hour party around the lake, with music, games, beer, burgers and hot dogs, hosted by the Flagler County Rotary and Beach 92, the Palm Coast radio station.
+Palm Coast will have its own Independence Day fireworks show at Town Center’s Central Park.
+That one will take place on Friday, July 5, at 9 p.m.
+It will be preceded by a party around the lake, with music, games, beer, burgers and hot dogs, hosted by the Flagler County Rotary and Beach 92, the Palm Coast radio station.
 There is no gate fee.
 Bring your own cooler, fill it with beer and other drinks: that, too, is allowed.
-Brink chairs, bring blankets, bring a few dozen shades of gray as long as you’re at it.
+Bring chairs, bring blankets, bring a few dozen shades of gray as long as you’re at it.

 Palm Coast first held a fireworks show of its own in 2010.
-Last year’s show was cancelled because of the burn ban.
 The Palm Coast fireworks are never scheduled on the same day as Flagler Beach’s so as to preserve the iconic nature of the beach town’s signature event.

 Flagler Beach Parade and Other Activities